KyleMardell/ci-project-1/README.md

     - No errors were returned when padding though the official [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fkylemardell.github.io%2Fci-project-1%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ### Unfixed Bugs

+- User can choose not to select any checkbox on the signup page
+    - It is not possible to make at least one checkbox 'required' using only HTML and CSS and requires the use of JavaScript

 ## Deployment
 - The site was deployed using GitHub pages.